Lumi-supercomputer/lumi-userguide/docs/development/debugging/stat-atp.md

 diagnose a program that hang.
 In the following, two tools are presented: the [Stack Trace Analysis Tool][1] (STAT) and the [Abnormal Termination Processing][2] (ATP).
-Both tools rely on the analysis of the stack backtrace to determine where the application is stalled or view of what the application as doing at the time of the crash.
+Both tools rely on the analysis of the stack backtrace to determine where the application is stalled or view where the application was at the time of the crash.

 ## STAT: The Stack Trace Analysis Tool